mlibrary/spectrum/overview.md

 source -> focus (bends the light coming from a source) -> filter (alters the light in some way once it's been focused)

+Areas of confusion or inconsistency:

+* Foci are called DataStores in most places.
+* We decided on referring to `facets` as `filters` on the front-end.
+The front end makes no mention of `facet`.
+Spectrum has a different `filter` concept that alters the content of a field (for example, adding a proxy prefix to a url).
+TODO: Other terms like transform might make more sense.

 ## Where the code lives

 * https://github.com/mlibrary/spectrum